lalamove/challenge/mobile.md

 * Retrieve list of deliveries from the API
 * Display list of deliveries
 * Pagination on the delivery list page
-  * When the user scrolls up, you should try to load more from the same API with the correct `offset` value.
+  * When the user scrolls up, you should try to load more from the same API with the correct `page` value.
-  * The API will always return the same result no matter what `offset` param you pass, you can assume they are new items and append them to the list.
+  * The API will always return the same result no matter what `page` param you pass, you can assume they are new items and append them to the list.
   * You can assume there are infinite items.
 * Show details when user select an item in the list
 * Price displayed in both deliver list and detail = `deliveryFee` + `surcharge`